-In the design of the curriculum and clinical experiences, it is the goal of the Physician Assistant Institute:
+In the design of the curriculum and clinical experiences it is the goal of the Physician Assistant Institute:

-- To develop highly competent Physician Assistants evidenced by the ability to transfer knowledge from the classroom and rotations experience to graduate clinical performance through:
+- To develop highly competent physician assistants as evidenced by the ability to transfer knowledge from the classroom and rotation experience to graduate clinical performance through:

-- Successfully passing the National Certifying examination
+- Successfully passing the national certifying examination.

-- Acquisition and application of the basic and clinical sciences
+- Acquisition and application of the basic and clinical sciences.

-- Understanding the diversity amongst patients, ideas, perceptions of care, and culture while respecting the values associated with their ethnicity, sexual orientation, and background.
+- Understanding the diversity amongst patients, ideas, perceptions of care, and culture while respecting the values associated with their ethnicity, sexual orientation and background.

 - Developing an appreciation for patient preferences and the diversity of the treatments and healers they seek.

-- The ability to implement effective communication skills to colleagues, patients, and families they encounter to improve patient care and outcome.
+- The ability to implement effective communication skills to colleagues, patients and families they encounter to improve patient care and outcome.

 - To develop a solid professional value system, committed to life-long learning, professional development and advocacy for the profession.